m-bock/purescript-transit/README.md

 ### State updates: The Transit Approach

-With the transit library, we take a different approach.
+With the **Transit** library, we take a different approach.
 First, we define a type-level specification of the state machine:

 <!-- PD_START:purs
 filePath: test/Examples/SimpleDoor.purs